How to Dry Walls After Water Damage (Step-by-Step Guide to Prevent Mold and Structural Damage)

 - Running fans continuously during drying

-Multiple fans improve coverage and reduce drying time.
+Multiple fans improve coverage and reduce drying time, especially when a large wall area or multiple rooms were affected.

 Monitor Drywall Moisture Levels During Drying